Hope in Biden ends at the border

 “Do not come”

 At the same time that this was happening, very far from there, an ad was broadcast in a pounding way on local radio stations in Honduras: “Don’t come, don’t risk your family and your children and don’t expose yourself to the dangers of the road.
 This is a message from the United States Government ”.
-The ad is played over and over again by a male voice between supermarket commercials and soap brands.
+The ad plays over and over again, spoken by a male voice between supermarkets and soap brands.
 In case the message was not clear enough, Joe Biden and Roberta Jacobson, coordinator of affairs for the southern border, repeated it several times this week: “Don’t come.”

 The number of migrants trying to cross the U.S. border has been on the rise since April, with the 100,441 recorded last month the highest in the past two years, caravans included.
 Border arrests during the final months of Donald Trump’s presidency reached some of the highest levels in a decade, and illegal crossings have skyrocketed since Biden took office.
 In February, arrests grew 28% from the previous month, and in March the figure will be even higher with about 4,000 arrests a day, according to Customs and Border Protection (CBP).
 Since October 1, authorities have registered more than 396,000 migrant crossings compared to 201,600 during the same period last year.

-With this outlook, the debate between Republicans and Democrats revolves around the term “border crisis” and they attribute to Biden an effect called ‘that has overwhelmed all the shelters in Texas and has forced the installation of a parking lot in El Paso, a convention center in Dallas, a NASA compound in California, and a tent camp in Arizona.
+Against this background, the debate between Republicans and Democrats revolves around the term “border crisis” and they attribute to Biden a ‘call effect’ that has overwhelmed all the shelters in Texas and has forced the installation of a parking lot in El Paso, a convention center in Dallas, a NASA compound in California, and a tent camp in Arizona.
 At the same time, the number of children entering the country alone has skyrocketed.
 Although they have been traveling with their parents since leaving Central America, many prefer to separate in the hope that they will begin a legalization process before they return to the poverty and violence from which they fled.
-This Monday, the Border Patrol captured 561 unaccompanied children, a number that breaks the record of 370 that was reached in May 2019 with Trump or the 354 in June 2014, during the presidency of Barack Obama.
+This Monday, the border patrol captured 561 unaccompanied children, a number that breaks the record of 370 that was reached in May 2019 with Trump or the 354 in June 2014, during the presidency of Barack Obama.
 According to the Associated Press, the daily average was 332 unaccompanied children in February, a 60% increase from January.

 Today the border is a schizophrenic place where Central American chaos, old Trump policies – which forced Central Americans to manage humanitarian asylum in Mexico – mix, the new measures approved by Biden – who reversed the measure and accepted the entry of 50 people a day—, the response of Mexico, through which they all travel, and the hole of poverty that Central America has become, aggravated by the recent natural disasters.
 To all this, there are two novelties: covid-19, as an argument to immediately expel any asylum seeker, and deportation to remote places, 1,200 kilometers from where they were detained, where the only person they trust was. : his pollero.